Originally posted: 02/14/2017

 Amber Wright reportedly used telephone number 580*208*1899 to contact the consumer.

-Amber Wright and CBRL Legal Processing are not licensed by the DFI and are not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
+Amber Wright, CBRL Legal Processing, and the unnamed individual are not licensed by the DFI and are not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
 The Department of Licensing licenses and regulates collection agencies under RCW 19.16.

 DFI warns Washington consumers: